 Gregory Renard – 120 rue Saint Dominique, 75007 Paris

-If you’re itching to get to Paris ASAP to try some Easter chocolates, it’s never too late to book a stay during our Easter Sale!
-Enjoy up to 20% off of select vacation rentals and a free box of chocolates or macarons, plus a discount on a chocolate class!
-More info here, or contact our super helpful reservations team at [email protected].
+If you're itching to get to Paris ASAP to try some Easter chocolates, it's never too late to book a stay!
+View our apartments here, or contact our super helpful reservations team at [email protected].

 (All images by Hannah Wilson.)